Open book assessments test a student’s ability to find and apply information and knowledge rather than recall it from memory.

 Assessments should be released to students via the module area in Minerva at the planned start time for the assessment.

 Students should have up to 48 hours to complete the assessment and submit it via the assessment tool.
 Additional flexibility may be required for disabled students.

 The Online Time-limited assessment template front cover should be used where appropriate, these are in line with the standard exam paper templates and is good practice.

 This will provide clarity and consistency for students and ensure that the assessment load for students on interdisciplinary programmes is properly managed.

-In exceptional circumstances where there is a specific Professional, Statutory and Regulatory Bodies (PSRB) requirement, it may be appropriate to set a time-limited exam in which students have a specific period (e.g. 3 hours) to complete their exam once they start it.
+In exceptional circumstances where there is a specific Professional, Statutory and Regulatory Bodies (PSRB) requirement, it may be appropriate to set a time-limited assessment in which students have a specific period (e.g. 3 hours) to complete their assessment once they start it.

 Schools should ensure that there is a clear process in place to support timely responses to student queries, both on the content of the assessment and the logistics.
 It should be made clear to students at what times support will be available (including services and systems support).
 When planning this support, please consider students taking examinations in differing time zones.

-When setting an online open exam, it is important to provide students with clear instructions as to what is required of them.
+If setting an online open assessment, it is important to provide students with clear instructions.
 Students are likely to be unfamiliar with this form of assessment.
-For each exam, a rubric should be published which should set out clear expectations for how the work will be evaluated, such as:
+For each exam, a rubric should be published which should set clear expectations for how the work will be evaluated, such as:

 If students to need to access specific texts for assessments, please ensure your reading list is up to date.
 Use the Minerva Reading List Tool to update your list.
 Indicate on your reading list where a text is critical for an assessment.